KitsuneYokai/bug-free-waffle/README.md

 You can check the TODO´s list to check what's working and what isn't.

+You can take a look at it by visiting https://osulist.kitsu.cf

 ## TODO's

 - [ ] Add reviews to the server page (WIP)